Make-School-Courses/Core-Year-2/3. Advanced Networking and Email Skills/README.md

 1. Get coffee with 2-3 industry professionals
 1. Get 10 business cards from an industry meet up of your choice
 1. Create skits on proper and inproper behavior at networking events
-1. Interview an entreprenuer and write a two page summary on what you learned
+1. Entrepreneur Interview (Individual) - you will interview a successful entreprenuer and prepare a ~2 page report on what factors made them successful.
+This is a great chance for you to practice your networking and learning skills while accomplishing and assignment.
-1. Create and finish a [term-2 partner project](https://github.com/Product-College-Labs/term-2-partner-project) to present at the December Open House.
+1. Facilitate a book discussion on your assigned day.
+Facilitation involves 1) thinking up 3-4 questions that: relate book content to participant's experiences, speak to nuance and paradoxes of the book material, and dig into how to take the book's principles into practice; 2) Submit the questions to Dan at least and hour before class; 3) facilitate the discussion to ensure full participation, active engagement, and that diverse and contrasting views are voiced.

 ### Stretch Challenges
 1. Connect with the head of a meetup group and ask them who would be a good fit for you to connect with given your skills